Legal Writing Faculty Hiring

 If you are limited in your ability to relocate, you should write directly to schools within your geographic boundaries.
 The timeline is the same: you should contact schools in August.

 The AALS Placement Bulletin, issued four times a year, lists open LRW positions.
 Additionally, the AALS Section on Legal Writing, Reasoning and Research will occasionally post open positions in its newsletter.
-Law schools frequently solicit applicants by advertising on LRW faculty listservs such as the one hosted by the Legal Writing Institute, which also hosts a job board.
+Law schools frequently solicit applicants by advertising on LRW faculty listservs and the Legal Writing Institute job board

 Step 4: Preparing for Screening Interviews

 If a school is interested in you, they will contact you to schedule a screening interview.
-These screenings may happen:
+For any LRW position with unitary or programmatic tenure, you may first have a screening interview:

-- Online/via video conference, either before or after the AALS hiring conference.
+• Online/via video conference, separate from the AALS hiring conference.

 Step 5: Preparing for On-Campus Callbacks